Dorrigo Steam Railway and Museum

-The Dorrigo Steam Railway & Museum in Dorrigo, New South Wales, Australia is a large, privately owned collection of railway vehicles and equipment from the railways of New South Wales, covering both Government and private railways.
+The Dorrigo Steam Railway and Museum in Dorrigo, New South Wales, Australia is a large, privately owned collection of railway vehicles and equipment from the railways of New South Wales, covering both Government and private railways.
 The collection dates from 1878 until 1985.

 Status

 The museum was opened very briefly in 1986, but has been described as "not yet open to the public" ever since.